top of page

 Group Courses (0–B1)

 "The course is very practical, which is awesome.
-We learn phrases in the morning, and I use them in the evening...
-I feel like I became a kind of Estonian language learning ambassador — maybe it's because you made it feel not so difficult."
+We learn phrases in the morning, and I use them in the evening."

 How it all started

-Surprisingly, Tiina never saw herself as creative.
+Surprisingly, Tiina never thought of herself as creative.
 "At school, creativity meant drawing , and I was terrible at that!"
-Her first Instagram video was just a simple intro with no plan.
-Then she posted a reel comparing A1 vs B2 Estonian vocabulary… and it hit over 🔥100,000 views.
+Her first Instagram video was a simple introduction with no plan.
+But then she posted a reel comparing A1 vs B2 Estonian vocabulary and it hit over 🔥100,000 views.
 That’s when she realised there was a real need for simple, relatable Estonian-learning content.

 Carolina is a bilingual private Estonian teacher who creates content for Russian-speaking people living in Estonia.
 Surprisingly, she also attracts Estonians who follow her to learn Russian the other way around.